-If the Tree Preservation and/or Tree Canopy Standards are not met, mitigation fees must be provided to the Tree Fund as follows:
+If the tree preservation and/or tree planting standards are not met, mitigation fees must be provided to the Tree Fund as follows:

-1. The per-inch tree preservation fee in the Master Fee Schedule based on the largest diameter priority tree or trees that if preserved would meet the minimum tree canopy preservation standard as shown in Table 16.32.042 B1.
+1. The fee in lieu of preservation standard in the Master Fee Schedule based on the percentage of removed canopy coverage below the minimum tree canopy preservation standard as defined in MMC 16.32.042.B.

-2. The per-square foot tree canopy fee in the Master Fee Schedule based on the square footage of tree canopy that would be required to meet the 40 percent tree canopy standard.
+2. The fee in lieu of planting standard in the Master Fee Schedule based on the square footage of tree crown area that would be required to meet the 40 percent tree planting standard.